webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/ec2.rst

 EC2 Driver
 **********

-This guide demonstrates a basic EC2 driver setup: a single inventory namespace is configured to populate itself with some arbitrary running instances within the eu-west-1 region.
+This guide demonstrates a basic EC2 driver setup: a single inventory namespace is configured to populate itself with some arbitrary servers.

 For further configuration details, please refer to the |DOCS|_.